-This video is not supported by your browser at this time."If you want to utilize more from your fruits and vegetables, you have to pair them correctly with fat-based dressings," said Mario Ferruzzi, the study's lead author and a Purdue associate professor of food science.
+"If you want to utilize more from your fruits and vegetables, you have to pair them correctly with fat-based dressings," said Mario Ferruzzi, the study's lead author and a Purdue associate professor of food science.
 "If you have a salad with a fat-free dressing, there is a reduction in calories, but you lose some of the benefits of the vegetables."

 In the test, 29 people were fed salads dressed with butter as a saturated fat, canola oil as a monounsaturated fat and corn oil as a polyunsaturated fat.
 Each salad was served with 3 grams, 8 grams or 20 grams of fat from dressing.

 The soybean oil rich in polyunsaturated fat was the most dependent on dose.
 The more fat on the salad, the more carotenoids the subjects absorbed.
 The saturated fat butter was also dose-dependent, but to a lesser extent.